vbuterin/blog/posts/hybrid_layer_2.md

 [title]: <> (The Dawn of Hybrid Layer 2 Protocols)
 [pandoc]: <> (--mathjax)

-# The Dawn of Hybrid Layer 2 Protocols

 _Special thanks to the Plasma Group team for review and feedback_